 Table of Contents

-- Hearty and flavorful.
-Baked pasta mostaccioli has everything we love in any pasta dish.
-A rich tomato sauce, melted mozzarella, and perfectly tender noodles.
+- Classic family favorite.
+Baked mostaccioli has everything we love in an easy pasta recipe, a rich tomato sauce, melted mozzarella, and perfectly tender noodles.

 - Make ahead and freezer friendly.
-Like any good casserole or baked pasta dish, you can prepare it or freeze it for later.
+Like any good casserole or baked pasta dish, you can prepare it now or freeze it for later.
+It’s perfect for large family dinners!

 Recipe Ingredients